CAPE TRIBULATION via MOSSMAN GORGE

 Once a booking is confirmed a pickup time will be advised.

-For guests travelling from Cairns/ Palm Cove/ Trinity Beach or any other Cairns Northern Beaches and Turtle Cove you will require to make your own way to Port Douglas to join the tour.
-We will advise of the most suitable pickup point in Port Douglas when the booking is confirmed
+For guests travelling from Cairns/ Palm Cove/ Trinity Beach or any other Cairns Northern Beaches, Turtle Cove and Thala Beach Nature Reserve, you will require to make your own way to Port Douglas to join the tour.
+We will advise of the most suitable pickup point in Port Douglas when the booking is confirmed.

 These are only approximate times of return.